 - “Poor little thing” Yolande said, gently stroking the little girl’s hair.

 - “I couldn’t let her stay with him Yolli, I couldn’t.”
-Tears built up in Diane’s eyes.
+Tears built up in Diana’s eyes.
 “You should have seen the state of the mother.
 She was covered in bruises.
 He said she died from respiratory failure.
 I agree with the diagnosis but I don’t think he can pin this one on the coronavirus.“

 Yolande kept on stroking the baby’s hair.